chingu-voyages/v8-chimeras-team-01/README.md

 Starts the backend end server and front end.

+### `npm run docs`
+Updates  the documentation template
+Documentation is viewable at ......

 ### `npm start`

 Runs the app in the development mode only loads front end code.<br>